btradeaustralia/blochx-factom-api-doc/README.md

     curl --data-binary '{ "payload": "{\"final hmac test\": \"passed!\"}",     "hmac":"1d55296fe49dd34b6889e6bf9a8a1a772c1b4ff291872204bdfd4b8698425428" }' http://blochx-factom-api.bittradelabs.com/api0/publish_data

 But how did we get this HMAC in the first place?
 You can use [`http://www.freeformatter.com/hmac-generator.html`](http://www.freeformatter.com/hmac-generator.html) .
-Make sure you select SHA256 from the dropdown and use test as your Secret Key.
+Make sure you select SHA256 from the dropdown and use your Secret Key.

 You need to hash the payload, however there is a catch.
 Simply copying and pasting the payload above will not work.
 Why?
 Because the `\"` are what are